 What have we done so far?

-How is it enforced?
+How does it work?

 Who can access the School Street?

-Access to the School Street is limited to residents and businesses within the designated area, blue badge holders and other approved vehicles.
+Access to the School Street is limited to vehicles registered at properties and businesses within the designated area and Blue Badge holders working within the scheme or dropping a child at the school.
+Some other vehicles that are approved by Ealing Council will receive dispensation, such as emergency service vehicles and contract school transport dropping or picking up pupils from the school or their home address if it is within a School Street scheme.
 They must all apply to register their vehicle to enter the closure without penalty.
 Other vehicles, entering the School Street during operational hours will be issued with a PCN.